happyfish100/FastCFS/README.md

-# FastCFS -- a high performance distributed file system for databases
+# FastCFS -- a high performance distributed file system for databases and private cloud

 ## 1. About